rmachielse/ember-data-paperclip/README.md

 ember install ember-data-paperclip
 ```

-After installation, add the serializer-mixin to your serializer:
+After installation, you can optionally add the serializer-mixin to your serializer.
+You only need this if you want to use model properties in your file path (see [configuration](#configuration) point 4).

 ```javascript
 // app/serializers/application.js